snowex-hackweek/website-2021/_sources/projects/example_workflow.md

 $ git branch -d branch_name
 ```

-Finally, git pull all the latest changes (yours and others) to your local master branch.
+Finally, git pull all the latest changes (yours and others) to your local main branch.
 ```
 $ git pull
 ```